Don’t miss these 3 tax credits when you file this year

 DO YOU QUALIFY?
 As its name suggests, eligibility for the EITC mostly depends on your income, and you have to have worked to receive the credit.
 For the 2022 tax year, the income limits range from $16,480 to $59,187, depending on your filing status.

 There are a few other requirements, including: — You can’t have more than $10,300 in investment income. — Everyone on your tax return has to have a valid Social Security number.
-2. CHILD TAX CREDIT

 If you’ve used the child tax credit, or CTC, in the past, it’s important to remember that this benefit for families with children has undergone some significant changes.